A-Z Soccer Gameday Guide

 Bags, Containers and Coolers

 Bags, containers, and coolers must be small enough to fit completely under one seat, and must be so kept at all times to maintain clear aisles, walkways, and stairs.
-Hard sided bags, suitcases, coolers, or other similar devises are prohibited.
+Hard-sided bags, suitcases, large coolers, or other similar devices are prohibited.

 Banners and Signs